Justinlauhub/CPT-project-comp-eng/README.md

 Add image for adrian here

 ## Build
+The build is inspired by the design of a speed bump.
+The idea of a speed bump is to slow other cars down from going too fast or else they will feel an big impact.
+Similarily, our robot comes from below to push other opposing robots out of the arena.
+This would be more challenging than anticipated.
 ### Chassis
 ### Wiring
 ### Decisions made during the build
 Tired inside rather than outside
 ### Callibration

 ## Code
 ### Project structure
 ### [Name this section after the algorithm, e.g. Edge Detection]